milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 a type constructor with a type variable if the two have different numbers of type arguments, and you can see [right here][arity-check] where that check is happening.

-We can convice ourselves that this is the right place to be looking for a solution by adding a `println` (if that makes you feel uncomfortable feel free to think of it as "instrumenting the compiler"),
+We can convice ourselves that this is the right place to be looking for a solution by instrumenting the compiler, by which I mean ... adding a `println` ;-)

 ```scala
 // typeArgs are the args of the type variable and tp.typeArgs are the args of the